samayo/bulletproof/README.md

     ->upload($_FILES['logo']);
 ````

-Please check the `examples` folder for list of boilerplate codes
+Please check the `examples/` folder for list of boilerplate codes

 #### Renaming images
  The `upload()` method accepts two arguments.
 First the Image, and second (optional), a new name for that image.